nxadm/rakudo-pkg/docs/devbuild.md

 ![devbuild workflow](devbuild.png?raw=true "devbuild workflow")

 Tests are run in verbose mode.
-If the build process produces corefiles, you'll find them as artifact below the run workflow.
+If the build process produces corefiles, you'll find them as a zipped artifact below the run workflow.

 Don't forget to update your fork regularly, so new OS releases are added to the actions and/or functionality added to the flow: